whole-tale/wt-design-docs/api_docs/frontend_api_and_usage.md

    attribute
  * cannot be set by the user

+Since recipes and images cannot be removed right now, their number will quickly grow.
+In most case users will only be interested in *latest* one.
+However, UI should allow browsing through recipes/images with a common ancestry.

 ##### `public` attribute

 `public` attribute needs to be propagated to all ancestors (Tale -> Image -> Recipe and folders).